Lane/jquery.typeText/README.md

   - `lineWait`: amount of time to wait between lines (elements)
   - `typeSpeed`: the delay in milliseconds to wait between each character
   - `then`: a function to execute once printing is complete

+## Limitations

+  - Does not print deep levels of nested nodes